BobLiterman/Carya_SISRS_SNPs/README.md

 ## Code Walkthrough

 ### 01) Study Data
-In this manuscript, we apply the SISRS (CITE) bioinformatics pipeline to generate millions of species-identifying SNPs for diploid *Carya* (pecan and hickory), using only low-coverage, Illumina short-read data (i.e. genome skims).
+In this manuscript, we apply the SISRS (CITE) bioinformatics pipeline to generate millions of species-identifying single-nucleotide polymorphisms (**SNPs**) for diploid *Carya* (pecan and hickory), using only low-coverage, Illumina short-read data (i.e. genome skims).
 Samples from this study can be broken down into three groups:

 1) **Species samples**: Genome skim data for 8 species of diploid *Carya*